 It is this very culture which enabled the clergy sexual abuse crisis to flourish to begin with.
 And guess what?
 That toxic culture is left UNTOUCHED in the proposed recommendations for diocesan renewal we were just handed.

-Many leaders STILL OPERATING IN OUR DIOCESE have been nurtured in this culture.
+Many leaders [identified in the 2020 state attorney general’s lawsuit against the diocese and two former bishops] STILL OPERATING IN OUR DIOCESE have been nurtured in this culture.
 What is the culture’s defining feature?
 The extent to which leaders are willing to sacrifice (anyone and anything) to preserve the institution’s stability and image.
 It is why I posted a reminder of Rev. Bryan Zielenieski’s chilling television interview in which he watered down for public consumption a very serious, objectively heinous incident with diocesan priests–while shaming the victims who heroically reported the allegations.
 That’s just one snapshot of the vibrancy of this toxic culture alive and well today.
 This grave evil must be eradicated first before we flesh out renewal ideas from failing dioceses like Detroit.
 One thing this document seals for us is the very real fact that

-1. these leaders who sacrificed victims/survivors as part of this culture face no professional accountability for the reckless execution of their duties in their official capacities (Some, like Father Bryan, get promoted!)
-It is a defining feature of clericalism to avoid the same consequences laity must face under the same circumstances in their lives.
+1. these leaders who sacrificed victims/survivors as part of this culture face no professional accountability for the reckless execution of their duties in their official capacities It is a defining feature of clericalism to avoid the same consequences laity must face under the same circumstances in their lives.